-The Conservation Ambassador Program (CAP) engages teens in a weeklong intensive field experience at UConn, and a 10-month conservation project.
+The Natural Resources Conservation Academy Conservation Ambassador Program (CAP) engages teens in a weeklong intensive field experience at UConn, and a 10-month conservation project.
 The field experience immerses teens in natural resources science and arms them with skills used by professionals to address current environmental issues.
-Students then design individual conservation projects in their own community under the guidance of a local community partner and NRCA Faculty.
+Students then design individual conservation projects in their own community under the guidance of a local community partner and NRCA faculty.
 The program culminates when students present their work at UConn's Connecticut Conference on Natural Resources.

 Typically, community partners are local conservation leaders, land use decision makers, conservation commissioners, land trusts, nature centers, non-profits, or other conservation-related organizations.

-Given that community projects are tailored to individual student interests and abilities as well as community partner needs, each project will require different amounts of commitment by the student and community partner, and there is no exact answer to the questions above.
-The program coordinator would be happy to discuss how a community project may be tailored to your expertise, time commitments, and community needs.
-Please contact Abby Beissinger, program coordinator, at (860) 486-5239 or email firstname.lastname@example.org.
+Given that community projects are tailored to individual student interests and abilities as well as community partner needs, each project will require different levels of commitment by the student and community partner, and there is no exact answer to the questions above.
+The program coordinator would be happy to discuss how a community project may be tailored to your expertise, time commitments, and student and community needs.
+Please contact the CAP program coordinator at (860) 486-5239 or email email@example.com.